pavloskaralis/go-server/README.md

 ## Testing

-Server can be tested with Postman.
+Server can be tested using Postman:

 <ins>Signup</ins>
 ```bash